Model theoretic dynamics in Galois fashion: Introduction

 We start in a very unusual way.
 Willem de Sitter gave a solution for Einstein's general relativity, which describes a space without any matter, but in the movement.
 It was completely opposite to the original Einstein's solution, i.e. to a static space, but containing the matter.
 Further studies allowed to join both concepts into one, which better or worse describes our perception of the Universe.
 The following paper shares something with de Sitter's solution: we describe movement without matter, i.e. we do not pay enough attention to prove existence of considered theories on a general level.
 There is a lot of important theories, but many of them have static models.
 Our general aim for this and future works is to develop model theoretic dynamics in a way similar to that what happened in algebra and algebraic dynamics.

 Our main motivation arises from two papers: \cite{ChaPil} and \cite{nacfa}.
-The first one describes the model companion of a stable theory equipped with an additional automorphism.
+The first one describes the model companion of substructures of a monster model of a stable theory, equipped with an additional automorphism.
 The second one is about the model companion of a theory of fields equipped with an action of a fixed finite group.
-In this paper (Subsection \ref{sec:stable.to.simple}), we achieve a generalization of both situations: we provide a description of a model companion of an arbitrary stable theory equipped with an action of a fixed group.
+In this paper (Subsection \ref{sec:stable.to.simple}), we achieve a generalization of both situations: we provide a description of a model companion of substructures of a monster model of an arbitrary stable theory, equipped with an action of a fixed group.
 Of course, there are some additional assumptions, but they are almost harmless and there are counterexamples for the corresponding statements in the full generality, i.e. without our almost harmless assumptions.

 Our second, but also very important, motivation is to prepare background for a more sophisticated research.
 It was shown that there is a link between existence of the model companion of a theory with an additional automorphism and the \emph{finite cover property} (\cite{balshe}).